 Validate Grafana is installed and seeing metrics from Azure Files

-1. get the Route URL for Grafana (remember its https) and login using username root and the password you updated to (or the default of secret).
+1. get the Route URL for Grafana (remember its https) and login using username admin and the password password.

 oc -n $NAMESPACE get route grafana-route